 How to Install Ceramic Tile Over Different Floor Surfaces

-If you are installing ceramic tile over another surface, you need to follow specific recommendations and steps to make sure there will be proper bonding.
-Ceramic tile over wood, tile, concrete or vinyl should be installed by using certain products that will allow the right adhesion between surfaces.
-Always be sure that the existing surface has been cleaned and leveled.
+If you are installing ceramic tile over another surface, it is important to follow specific recommendations and steps to make sure there will be proper bonding.
+Ceramic tile over wood, tile, concrete, or vinyl should be installed by using appropriate products that will allow the right adhesion between surfaces.
+Always be sure the existing surface has been cleaned and leveled.

 Installing ceramic tile over concrete requires repairing all cracks and voids in the concrete prior to the installation process.
 Cracks in the concrete eventually will lead to cracks in the tile because the concrete at the point of the crack won't be able to support the tile.
 For cracks less than 1/8 inch, use crack suppression products.
 If installing over larger cracks, you must consider removing the concrete section and pouring a new concrete slab.

 If you are concerned about cracks, you may want to have an isolation system installed onto the slab to separate/detach the tile from the slab.
 This is a membrane that separates the tile from direct contact with the concrete, helping to provide support for any weaknesses in the concrete due to shrinkage or expansion.

 It also is important to verify that there are no chemical products acting over the concrete surface.
 Some chemical products applied over the concrete surface can reduce the bonding capacity of the tile over the surface.
 To check the slab for the presence of such a coating, drip a few drops of water on its surface.
 If the water beads, it's highly likely that a coating was applied.